How to Become a Retail Buyer for Major Stores

-What Does a Retail Buyer Do?
+The Responsibilities of a Retail Buyer

 Retail buyers, also known as purchasing agents, select merchandise and develop product assortments to grow their businesses and increase market share.
 Major stores with multiple locations employ many retail buyers, and each buyer may have a particular department or segment to focus on.

 For instance, one buyer may focus on sporting goods for a big-box department store while another concentrates on children's toys.
 In larger companies, every department may have multiple buyers, each with an even more narrow focus.
 They often will work as a team to coordinate the entire department's merchandise mix.

 Retail buyers are responsible for developing product assortments by using market trend analysis information.
 They also monitor and manage sales and margins.
 It is a multifaceted position that includes contract negotiations, inventory management, sales planning, forecasting, and close coordination with the merchandising and operations teams.

 Buyers identify growth opportunities and risks and develop contingency plans.
 They are expected to build strong vendor relations and put together solid business plans, including strong and detailed promotional programs.